coffeeandscripts/sqlcrush/README.md

 ## Features

- - Open up SQLite3/PostgreSQL/MySQL databased right from the console (UPDATE)
+ - Open up SQLite3/PostgreSQL/MySQL database right from the console (UPDATE)
  - Save the database and open it simply and quickly without typing the specs again (UPDATE
  - View each table and it's structure, browsing the content
  - Edit the content easily